AP 782: Medical - Administering Prescribed Medications

 Procedures

-1. Primary responsibility for the administration of prescribed medications rests with the individual student, that student’s parents or guardians and the appropriate medical personnel.
+1. The primary responsibility for the administration of prescribed medications rests with the individual student, that student’s parents or guardians and the appropriate medical personnel.

-2. A Principal, after consultation with the student's parents or guardian, is responsible for any determination to have a school staff member administer physician-prescribed-medication during school hours.
+2. A Principal, after consultation with the student's parents or guardian, shall be responsible for any determination to have a school staff member administer medication; notably

-3.1.
-A clear and valid prescription with instructions from a regulated prescriber is provided to the school by the parent;
+3.2.
+A clear and valid prescription, with instructions from a regulated prescriber; notably

-3.1.1.
+3.2.1.
 Regulated Prescribers are those who have been granted the authority, by the statute or regulation of Alberta, to prescribe medication.
-Examples may include, but are not limited to; physicians, nurse practitioners, pharmacists, and dentists;
+Examples may include, but are not limited to; physicians, nurse practitioners, pharmacists, and dentists.

-4. The provision of personal care and assistance to students may be required in emergency life threatening situations.
+5. The provision of personal care and assistance to students shall be provided, as required, in emergency life threatening situations.

 signature